scala/sbt-scala-module/README.md

 // main project (see e.g. scala-parallel-collections)
 ScalaModulePlugin.scalaModuleSettings

-// For JVM projects ScalaModulePlugin.scalaModuleSettingsJVM
+// If making an OSGi bundle ScalaModulePlugin.scalaModuleOsgiSettings

 name         := "<module name>" repoName     := "<GitHub repo name>" // the repo under github.com/scala/, only required if different from name organization := "<org>"              // only required if different from "org.scala-lang.modules"

-mimaPreviousVersion := Some("1.0.0") // enables MiMa (`None` by default, which disables it)
+scalaModuleMimaPreviousVersion := Some("1.0.0") // enables MiMa (`None` by default, which disables it)

 OsgiKeys.exportPackage := Seq(s"<exported package>;version=${version.value}")